-An asphalt manufacturing plant that qualifies for manufacturing exemption at its primary location lays asphalt for its customers at job site locations.
-Since the taxpayer's primary business location is not a Class 4 contractor, the taxpayer is not required to register deemed locations in every jurisdiction where its sales exceed \$50,000.
+• An asphalt manufacturing plant that qualifies for manufacturing exemption at its primary location lays asphalt for its customers at job site locations.
+Since the taxpayer's primary business location is not a Class 4 contractor, the taxpayer is not required to register deemed locations in every jurisdiction where its sales exceed \$100,000.
 Other examples where this may occur include, but are not limited to truss, structural steel, and granite countertop manufacturing locations.

 Business tax applies to each individual location, and the exemptions from the business tax also apply on a location-by-location basis.
-If the manufacturer makes sales from a separate, nonmanufacturing location on a different plot of land then those sales will be subject to the tax, even if the goods sold were manufactured by the taxpayer elsewhere.
+If the manufacturer makes sales from a separate, nonmanufacturing location on a different plot of land that is not a storage or warehouse facility located within a ten-mile radius of the manufacturing location, then those sales will be subject to the tax, even if the goods sold were manufactured by the taxpayer elsewhere.
 For example:

 - Company C fabricates cinder blocks for sale and sells masonry bricks that it purchased for resale.
-Both products are stored and sold from a warehouse.
-Fifty-five percent of its sales are of cinder blocks, and forty-five percent are of bricks. - o Company C would not be exempt from business tax because the products were not sold from a manufacturing facility.
+Both products are stored and sold from a warehouse that is twenty miles from Company C's manufacturing facility.
+Fifty-five percent of its sales are of cinder blocks, and forty-five percent are of bricks. - Company C would not be exempt from business tax because the products were not sold from a manufacturing facility or a storage or warehouse facility situated within a ten-mile radius of the manufacturing facility.